'A black dog near me' premiere

 The title is taken from a poem called ‘Melancholia’ by Robert Bly.
 The work uses flugelhorn and piano to explore some soulful, lonely sounds.
 The premiere took place on December 3 at the Abbotsford Convent home of ANAM, performed by Joel Walmsley on flugel and Peter de Jager on piano.
 It was introspective and emotional - a really fantastic performance that lingered long after the last note was played.

-The piece was recorded by the ABC, and will be published by Wirripang soon.
+The piece was recorded by the ABC, is published by Wirripang, and features in a short video by Marleena Forward